 MINUTES OF A MEETING OF GOUDHURST PARISH COUNCIL

-at The Jessel Room on Monday 12 February 2018 at 7.00 pm
+at The Jessel Room in Goudhurst Parish Hall on Monday 11 February 2019 at 7.30 pm

 APOLOGIES FOR ABSENCE

 372/18 were accepted from Cllrs Mrs Caroline Richards and Guy Sutton.